algo21-220040022/bitcoin_trading_system/README.md

 ## Preparation
 In order not the occupy the local memory, this project uses Linux system on a Tencent Cloud to store the data.

+## System Frame
+THe database is allocated on cloud and